Select the search type

 Boom sprayers 3 metres and under, micro-granular and slug pellet applicators, weed wipers, seed treatment and other specialist application equipment are due a re-test every 6 years.

-Integrated Pest Management (IPM) measures must always be considered before any pesticide applications are made.
+Integrated Pest Management (IPM) measures must always be considered before any applications are made.

-The requirements have been put in place to help ensure safe and accurate application of pesticides.
+The requirements have been put in place to help ensure safe and accurate application of plant protection products.
 Along with qualified operators, when pesticides need to be used they can be applied in a safe and sustainable way.

 The Sustainable Use Directive (SUD) requires that all pesticide application equipment (PAE) is tested on a regular basis.*